ADA PRINT REQUIREMENTS EASILY HANDLED

 What makes a sign ADA compliant?

-What is ADA height for signage?
+What is the ADA height for signage?

 What does ADA stand for in signs?